cbovis/atom-codeship/README.md

 ## Getting Started
 Install the package and then configure your Codeship API key and Github username in the package settings.

+## Features
+Right now the package notifies when you have broken the build, in the future I'd like to support notifications on build start and success.

 ## License

 (The MIT License)